MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-EmailAddressPolicy.md

 ```

 ### -EnabledPrimarySMTPAddressTemplate
-!!!
-Exchange Server 2010

-The EnabledPrimarySMTPAddressTemplate parameter specifies the proxy address enabled and included in an e-mail address policy.
-The domain part of each proxy address needs to match an existing accepted domain.

-!!!
-Exchange Server 2013

-The EnabledPrimarySMTPAddressTemplate parameter specifies the proxy address enabled and included in an email address policy.
-The domain part of each proxy address needs to match an existing accepted domain.

-!!!
-Exchange Server 2016, Exchange Online

 The EnabledPrimarySMTPAddressTemplate parameter specifies the specifies the rule in the email address policy that's used to generate the primary SMTP email addresses for recipients.
 You can use this parameter instead of the EnabledEmailAddressTemplates if the policy only applies the primary email address and no additional proxy addresses.

 Valid syntax for this parameter is a domain or subdomain that's configured as an authoritative accepted domain, and valid variables and ASCII text characters as described in the "Address format" section in Email address policies in Exchange 2016 (https://technet.microsoft.com/library/bb232171.aspx).
 For example: \<alias\>@contoso.com requires the value %m@contoso.com, and \<firstname\>.\<lastname\>@contoso.com requires the value %g.%s@contoso.com.